PedityOfficial/Pedity-Platform/Roadmap.md

 5. Stress testing of the platform and smart contract
 6. Different type of content
 7. Open Source API for sharing platform related information
+8. Addition of Federation server to support human readable address such as Example*pedity.com
-8. And a lot more
+9. And a lot more

 The things that are planned for next year includes rebranding, mobile platform release, advertising of PEDI , more utility of PEDI tokens.
 This Roadmap will be updated with more information depending on subsequent releases.